From beach party hot spots to peaceful local hideaways, Miami has some of Florida's best beaches © Alexander Spatari / Getty Images

 Beach days don't usually go with history lessons, but that's not the case here.
 Historic Virginia Key Beach Park is located on a small island just off the coast of downtown Miami, overlooking both Biscayne Bay and the Atlantic Ocean.
 This mile-long shoreline may offer one of the best views of the city skyline, but it's also one of Miami's quieter, more peaceful beaches with soft sand and clear water.

 What really makes this park historic, however, dates back to the era of segregation in the South, when non-white Miamians weren't allowed to enjoy its idyllic beaches.
-Virginia Key was the exception, welcoming people of all races.
+Virginia Key was the only beach that Black and Latino people of color were allowed to visit.
 Take a deeper dive into the beach's history by contacting the park's visitor center ahead of time and scheduling a guided tour.

 5. Bal Harbour